FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 The mixed pairs (COIN variable selection + a model-comparison split point) are the configurations the suite is least able to check, because their failure mode is a *plausible-looking tree*, not an exception.
+T3 closed the crudest version of that gap --- a wholly dead kernel now fails `expect_grew()` --- but a kernel that runs and picks the *wrong* cutpoint still passes every assertion in the file.
 Three measured facts shape what a useful test can look like.

 *(a) The splitfun wiring works, but it is an undocumented contract.* `doTrees()` plants its kernel in `cc$splitfun` and relies on partykit reading it back out of